musketeer009/Footwear/README.md

 ---
 🛠️ Tools & Technologies Used:
-• Microsoft Excel — for data cleaning and preliminary analysis
+•Microsoft Excel — for data cleaning and preliminary analysis

 • SQL — for structured data querying and extraction

 • Python (Matplotlib) — for data manipulation and visualization
 ---